 INTAKE: The Office of Attorney Regulation Counsel typically receives two or three general inquiries on unauthorized practice of law matters each day.
-These calls come from lawyers, judges, clients, or nonlawyers who have questions concerning Colorado's new multi-jurisdictional practice rule, C.R.C.P.
-220, and also from individuals who may be interested in opening, or who have opened, a document-preparation Regulation Counsel uses these telephone inquiries as an business. opportunity to educate the lawyer, client, or nonlawyer-provider on the issues of what constitutes the unauthorized practice of law and possible harm that can result from the unauthorized practice of law.
+These calls come from lawyers, judges, clients, or non-lawyers who have questions concerning Colorado's new multi-jurisdictional practice rule, C.R.C.P.
+220, and also from individuals who may be interested in opening, or who have opened, a document-preparation business.
+Regulation Counsel uses these telephone inquiries as an opportunity to educate the lawyer, client, or non-lawyer-provider on the issues of what constitutes the unauthorized practice of law and possible harm that can result from the unauthorized practice of law.
 Regulation Counsel discusses the impact of C.R.C.P.
 220 (Colorado's new multijurisdictional rule, C.R.C.P.
 221 and C.R.C.P.
 221.1 (Colorado's new pro hac vice rule), and C.R.C.P.
-222 (Colorado's new single-client Regulation Counsel also discusses the fact that certification rule). nonlawyers owe no duties of competence, diligence, loyalty, or truthfulness, and there may be fewer remedies as there is no system of regulating the quality of such services, no client protection funds, and no errors and omissions insurance.
+222 (Colorado's new single-client certification rule).
+Regulation Counsel also discusses the fact that non-lawyers owe no duties of competence, diligence, loyalty, or truthfulness, and there may be fewer remedies as there is no system regulating the quality of such services, no client protection funds, and no errors and omissions insurance.
 Regulation Counsel discusses the potential issues involving types and levels of harm.
 Regulation Counsel encourages a caller to file a request for investigation if they believe the unauthorized practice of law has occurred rather than dissuade them from filing an unauthorized practice of law request for investigation.
-Regulation Counsel has made the process more user friendly (although the requests are still required to be in writing).